 Table tennis is China’s national sport because Chairman Mao decided that it was the most viable sport to boost people’s confidence.
 The Great Leader realized that table tennis is a good sport for many Chinese people.
 So, it is the most practical sport that the Chinese can master.

-Hence, he declared it as the national sport in China in 1950.
-After three years since the declaration, Chinese players made the first step into the World Table Tennis Championship.
+Hence, he declared it the national sport in China in 1950.
+After three years after the declaration, Chinese players made the first step into the World Table Tennis Championship.

 Why are Chinese table tennis players very good at the game?